 When Rag & Bone co-founder Marcus Wainwright set out to create a signature fragrance, he knew that it would be impossible to launch just one.
 So, instead, the brand’s fragrance debut includes eight gender-neutral creations, ranging from a light Bergamot to an intense Oud.
 The collection, which launches this week at Rag & Bone boutiques and online, may have not been easy to create, but the it sure smells sweet.

+How long have you been working on the collection?
+How did it come together?
 We had the idea about two years ago, and we worked on it for about 18 months.
 We started out with a lot.
 Like 30.
 The approach was, if not exactly pre-niche fragrance, there wasn’t much of it around at that point.
 I’d say our approach was very naïve with a little bit of advice thrown in.
 We approached it the way we approach the clothes.
 What is our customer looking for?

+And what was your customer looking for?
 Well, it was clear that it wasn’t just one scent.
 We wanted it to represent the range of the Rag & Bone customer, which is very, very broad.
 We wanted tor represent the purity of what scent stood for for us.
 Very naively at the beginning we thought, why can’t we just pick one single essential ingredient for each one?
 Why can’t it just be rose?
 We quickly learned that’s wrong.

+How did you go from 30 to eight?
 Well, we had four roses, for example.
 We didn’t necessarily have an idea to end up with eight.
 We did what we do with the clothes, essentially, which was to take the most simple idea and try to twist it just a little without taking them to a whole different zone.
 And that’s also why they’re called very simple names instead of taking them to Portofino or wherever.
 It just wasn’t genuine to us.
 Nevertheless, people kept saying, “You need a story.
 You need a story.”

 But your fashion already is the story, so don’t you think the fragrance is an extension of the fashion?
 I think the fragrance is an extension of the philosophy of the brand.